jewettaij/visfd/README.md

 ## Volumetric Image toolkit for Simple Feature Detection

-This is a C++ template library for 3D image processing ("[visfd.hpp](./lib/visfd/visfd.hpp)") as well as reading & writing image files using the the MRC file format ("[mrc_simple.hpp](./lib/mrc_simple/mrc_simple.hpp)").
+This is a general C++ template library for 3D image processing ("[visfd.hpp](./lib/visfd/visfd.hpp)") as well as reading & writing image files using the the MRC file format ("[mrc_simple.hpp](./lib/mrc_simple/mrc_simple.hpp)").